facebook/react-native-website/docs/flexbox.md

 - `space-between` Evenly space wrapped lines across the container's main axis, distributing the remaining space between the lines.

 - `space-around` Evenly space wrapped lines across the container's main axis, distributing the remaining space around the lines.
-Compared to `space-between`, using `space-around` will result in space being distributed to the begining of the first line and the end of the last line.
+Compared to `space-between`, using `space-around` will result in space being distributed to the beginning of the first line and the end of the last line.

 You can learn more [here](https://yogalayout.com/docs/align-content).

 ![Align Content](https://cdn-images-1.medium.com/max/800/1*cC2XFyCF_igp20Ombt4wBw.png)

-### Flex Wrap
+## Flex Wrap

-The [`flexWrap`](https://facebook.github.io/react-native/docs/layout-props#flexwrap) property is set on containers and it controls what happens when children overflow the size of the container along the main axis.
+The [`flexWrap`](layout-props#flexwrap) property is set on containers and it controls what happens when children overflow the size of the container along the main axis.
 By default, children are forced into a single line (which can shrink elements).
 If wrapping is allowed, items are wrapped into multiple lines along the main axis if needed.

 When wrapping lines, `alignContent` can be used to specify how the lines are placed in the container.
 Learn more [here](https://yogalayout.com/docs/flex-wrap).

 ![Flex Wrap](https://cdn-images-1.medium.com/max/800/1*_7v4uQhSsuCn1cfeOMVfrA.png)

-### Flex Basis, Grow, and Shrink
+## Flex Basis, Grow, and Shrink

-- [`flexGrow`](https://facebook.github.io/react-native/docs/layout-props#flexgrow) describes how any space within a container should be distributed among its children along the main axis.
+- [`flexGrow`](layout-props#flexgrow) describes how any space within a container should be distributed among its children along the main axis.
 After laying out its children, a container will distribute any remaining space according to the flex grow values specified by its children.

   `flexGrow` accepts any floating point value >= 0, with 0 being the default value.
 A container will distribute any remaining space among its children weighted by the children’s `flexGrow` values.

-- [`flexShrink`](https://facebook.github.io/react-native/docs/layout-props#flexshrink) describes how to shrink children along the main axis in the case in which the total size of the children overflows the size of the container on the main axis. `flexShrink` is very similar to `flexGrow` and can be thought of in the same way if any overflowing size is considered to be negative remaining space.
+- [`flexShrink`](layout-props#flexshrink) describes how to shrink children along the main axis in the case in which the total size of the children overflows the size of the container on the main axis. `flexShrink` is very similar to `flexGrow` and can be thought of in the same way if any overflowing size is considered to be negative remaining space.
 These two properties also work well together by allowing children to grow and shrink as needed.

   `flexShrink` accepts any floating point value >= 0, with 1 being the default value.
 A container will shrink its children weighted by the children’s `flexShrink` values.

-- [`flexBasis`](https://facebook.github.io/react-native/docs/layout-props#flexbasis) is an axis-independent way of providing the default size of an item along the main axis.
+- [`flexBasis`](layout-props#flexbasis) is an axis-independent way of providing the default size of an item along the main axis.
 Setting the `flexBasis` of a child is similar to setting the `width` of that child if its parent is a container with `flexDirection: row` or setting the `height` of a child if its parent is a container with `flexDirection: column`.
 The `flexBasis` of an item is the default size of that item, the size of the item before any `flexGrow` and `flexShrink` calculations are performed.

 You can learn more [here](https://yogalayout.com/docs/flex).

-### Width and Height
+## Width and Height

 The `width` property specifies the width of an element's content area.
 Similarly, the `height` property specifies the height of an element's content area.